power on display

 The beverage industry spends billions to maintain American addiction to sugar (or High Fructose Corn Syrup), which destroys the health of our people.
 In fact, Coca-Cola spends some $2 billion a year in public relations and advertising to convince the population that their products are healthy.
 Over the past few months in NYC, Coca-Cola and Pepsi delivery trucks have carried banners stating that we should not allow bureaucrats to decide what we drink.
 What they fail to note is the alternative is that the beverage corporations and their lobbyists seeking ever-larger profits are making those decisions.

 A book, "Appetite for Profit," by Michele Simon, explains why we cannot trust food corporations to "do the right thing."
-Simon describes the local battles of going up against the powerful food lobbies and offers a comprehensive guide to the public relations, front groups, and lobbying tactics that food companies
+Simon describes the local battles of going up against the powerful food lobbies and offers a comprehensive guide to the public relations, front groups, and lobbying tactics that food companies employ to trick the American public.

 The attempt to tax sugar beverages had to go through the state legislature.
 Since politicians are often bought-and-sold by the corporations, the measure failed.
 The decision to limit the size of these beverages was a decision of the NYC Board of Health, appointed by Bloomberg, so politicians had no say in the matter.